urpedersen/dna_colloid/readme.md

 Finally, simulations can be done with a harmonic potential bias potential on the number of particles, N, kappa(N-N_0)^2.

-Thermodynamic information is stored in a file.
+Thermodynamic information is written to a file.
 The particle trajectories are saved in the `xyz` format and as VMD files.
 A range of orientation order-parameters can be calculated on the fly.
 These include the Legendre polynomials, qubatic, and Hexgonal-diamond.